joamag/ptorrent/README.md

 Simple tracker for the bittorrent protocol implemented in PHP.

 It's implementing using a simple local SQLite database and provides support for both the tracking and for a simple web interface for exploration and management.
+It currently supports both announcing (`anounce.php`) and scrapping (`scrape.php`).

 ## Installation